EEBOS/osg-online-api-docs/content/api/logins.md

   }
 ~~~

-If something goes wrong, the API will respond with a `422` error code and the error's description in `JSON` format:
+Errors will be sent with a `HTTP 422 error code, and an error description.

+#### Sample Response Body: Failure
 ~~~json
   {
     "errors": [